zorael/kameloso/README.md

 A command-line IRC bot.

 kameloso sits and listens in the channels you specify and reacts to certain events.
 It is a passive thing and does not respond to keyboard input.
 It is only known to actually work on [Freenode](https://freenode.net), but other servers *may* work, as long as they use `NickServ` for authentication.
-Some of Freenode's replies are non-standard.
+As some of Freenode's replies are non-standard, the bot may behave incorrectly on other servers.

 Current functionality includes:

-* printing of IRC events, as they are parsed and handled, optional colouring
+* printing of IRC events as they are parsed and handled, with optional colouring
 * repeating text! amazing
 * 8ball! because why not
 * storing, loading and printing quotes from users